Jaswa Innovator Award

 A broad review committee will evaluate proposals based on scientific merit, feasibility, research design and approach, likelihood to lead to future research opportunities/funding, and the strength of the PI and investigative team.

-Recipients are requested to provide an interim reports at 6 month intervals, a final report at termination, and to meet with the donor.
+Recipients are requested to provide interim reports at 6 month intervals, a final report at termination, and to meet with the donor.
 Publications resulting from the work should acknowledge the Department of Psychiatry and Behavioral Sciences Jaswa Innovator Award Fund.
 Once the recipient is selected, it is the PI’s responsibility to directly consult with Stanford’s regulatory bodies (IRB, APLAC, etc.) to ensure that the proposed project is conducted in accordance with all federal, institutional, and ethical guidelines for research.
-Recipients will be asked to present a poster at the June 2021 Department Retreat or at other appropriate venues.
+Recipients will be asked to present at future Department events or at other appropriate venues.
 During the period of award, the recipient will be known as the Jaswa Innovator and may list this award on your CV.

-By 6:00PM, August 9, 2019, please submit one PDF file containing the following in the order listed below via the online application with the file name: “LASTNAME_2019JaswaInnovator.pdf”
+By 11:59PM, August 10, 2022, please submit one PDF file containing the following in the order listed below via the online application.

 - Title Page (1-page limit):

-Three pages including any/all figures, excluding references.
+Four pages including any/all figures.
 Hyperlinks to relevant published papers are encouraged.
 Preliminary data is not required, but may be included.
 No appendices are allowed.
 Include the following:

 - Budget (1-page budget and budget justification)